 What if my daughter plays another sport?

 Top Gun believes that every athlete should have the opportunity to represent their school, and every effort is made to accommodate athletes wishing to participate in other activities for their school.
 As stated previously, however, volleyball is a team sport and attendance to practices is crucial.
 A case-by-case study of the situation is usually best to insure fairness to everyone involved.
 Extra curricular activities outside of school are not as easily accommodated.
 It is important for an athlete to be committed to her team and practice/tournament schedule.
 Missed practices will affect playtime.

 When and where are the tournaments held?

 So my daughter will play every match?

 Not necessarily and probably not.
 There are 12 athletes on every team and only 6 can play at a time.
 Every effort will be made towards fair play time, especially during tournament pool play for athletes with consistent practice attendance and effort, however by joining Top Gun VBC you are signing on for the opportunity to learn, train and practice.
 Equal play time is not guaranteed.
 During the playoffs, coaches may choose to play their most competitive lineup.
 Lack of attendance at practice (for any reason) poor attitude and/or effort could also negatively affect playtime.

 What is the cost?

-The cost for the Top Gun 12U Spring season is $575.00 if you did not participate with Top Gun in the winter season.
-The cost is $550.00 for returning athletes.
-This covers facility rentals, custodial costs, practice/tournament instruction, coach’s salary, administrative expenses, tournament entry fees, two t-shirts and a jersey.
+The cost for the Top Gun 12U program is $550.00 for the spring season.
+This fee covers facility rentals, custodial costs, cleaning and disinfecting supplies, practice/tournament instruction, coach training, membership and salary, administrative expenses, tournament entry fees, two t-shirts and a jersey.
 Athletes are also responsible for a current AAU Membership at the cost of an additional $14.00.

 When is this payment due?